Musfick/ChatApp-MVVM-Dagger2-RxJava-Firestore/README.md

 # ChatApp-MVVM-Dagger2-RxJava-Firestore

 This is a android app practice project.
 I have created a Chat App.
 I combined this project with RxJava+Dagger2+MVVM+Firestore.
+In google-services.json use
+"api_key":
+{
+        "current_key": "Enter Your api key"
+}

 ## App features
 -Sign in <br/>